hzeller/rpi-rgb-led-matrix/examples-api-use/README.md

                                     in the middle in an U-arrangement to get more vertical space.
         -R <rotation>             : Sets the rotation of matrix.
 Allowed: 0, 90, 180, 270.
 Default: 0.
         -t <seconds>              : Run for these number of seconds, then exit.
-        --led-rows=<rows>         : Panel rows.
+        --led-gpio-mapping=<name> : Name of GPIO mapping used.
+Default "regular" --led-rows=<rows>         : Panel rows.
 8, 16, 32 or 64.
 (Default: 32).
         --led-chain=<chained>     : Number of daisy-chained panels.
 (Default: 1).
         --led-parallel=<parallel> : For A/B+ models or RPi2,3b: parallel chains. range=1..3 (Default: 1).